What Is Yoga?

 How Can Yoga Help in Trauma Recovery?

-As an approach to care, trauma-informed yoga can support you by building connections between your body, mind, and spirit.
-Practicing trauma-informed yoga can help you slow down, relax, and become fully present in your body as you learn how to step down from hyper-alertness to feel secure in your body and space.
-Moreover, as you learn to relax your body, tension leaves your body and mind to restore balance and connection between your body and mind through conscious breath and movement.
+As an approach to care, trauma-informed yoga can support clients in building connections between the body, mind, and spirit.
+Practicing trauma-informed yoga can help clients slow down, relax, and become fully present in the body as they learn how to step down from hyper-alertness to feel secure, both in their body and their space.
+Moreover, as we learn to relax the body, tension leaves us, restoring balance and connection between the body and the mind through conscious breath and movement.

 To learn more about being in the present in your body, mind, and spirit, visit our Mindfulness page.